 Besides the several tips on the field of sights and attractions there are a few advices which could be helpful if you are planning to visit Prague or Czech.

-- As mentioned above: Do not wait too long at the Astronomical Clock, if you pass it at the right time have a look, but don´t expect a great spectacle.
+- As mentioned above: Do not wait too long at the Astronomical Clock, if you pass it at the right time have a look, but do not expect a great spectacle.

 - When you looking for a nice restaurant or some cheaper pubs, it is advisable to leave the mainstream touristic area’s.
-You can find real Czech food, nice personal and lower prices there.
+You can find real Czech food, nice personell and lower prices there.

 - Use the public Transport.
 The tram, metro and train will bring you anywhere you want for just a few euro’s.
 But always get a ticket